 Calculating your own credit utilization can help you manage your credit card balances.
-If your utilization is too high, you can cut back on your credit card spending and reduce your balances to lower your utilization.
+If your utilization is too high, it's a signal to cut back on your credit card spending to lower your ratio.

-Calculating your credit utilization is pretty easy.
-It only takes a few minutes and a bit of simple math - no complicated equations or tricky math is necessary.
+Calculating your credit utilization is fairly simple.
+It only takes a few minutes and a bit of basic math.

-- Locate your current balance and credit limit on your latest credit card billing statement.
-If your credit limit is not listed, you can call your credit card's customer service using the number on the back of your credit card to find out.
+Locate your current balance and credit limit on your latest credit card billing statement.
+If your credit limit isn't listed, you can call your credit card's customer service using the number on the back of your credit card to find out.
+For credit cards without a preset credit limit, the credit card issuer may report your highest balance ever charged in the place of a credit limit.

 Example Credit Utilization Calculation